How to Detect Malware on Your Website Before Google Does

 What to Look for During Manual Checks

-Even with automated scanning, knowing how to spot trouble yourself is valuable.
-Check your website’s source code by right-clicking and selecting ”View Page Source.”
-Look for unfamiliar scripts, especially ones loading from external domains you don’t recognize.
-Malware frequently adds hidden iframes or JavaScript that redirects visitors to malicious sites.
+Even with automated scanning in place, knowing how to spot trouble yourself is a valuable skill.
+View your site’s page source and look for unfamiliar scripts, especially ones loading from external domains you don’t recognize.
+Malware frequently injects hidden iframes or JavaScript that silently redirects visitors.

 Taking Action When You Find Something